wltn0029/comment-clustering/README.md

 # Youtube comment clustering

-This is a project for rearranging youtube comment
+This is a project for rearranging youtube comment.\
+You can use the service in the following link : https://wltn0029.github.io/comment-clustering/

 ## Downloading model checkpoint
 For model checkpoint for english, please download `checkpoint.pt` from: